-“If it’s possible, bring your spouse or other adult to the appointment,” said Dr. Campfield.
-“It’s always helpful to have another person who may remember questions you forget to ask, and to help comfort your baby during the appointment.
+“If it’s possible, bring your spouse or another adult to the appointment,” says Dr. Campfield.
+“It’s always helpful to have another person who may remember questions you forget to ask and to help comfort your baby during the appointment.
 Consider making a list ahead of time to make sure you don’t forget to ask any of your questions.
 Don’t worry if the list is long!
 No question is too big or too small.”

 Learn more about pregnancy care